johnwesleyquintero/scalesmart/docs/academy/documentation.md

 ## Recent Changes

+- Refactored course level styling in `CourseListServer.tsx` using a `getLevelTextColor` utility function.
-- Refactored SchoolComponent to remove IndexedDB caching logic and improve course rendering.
+- Refactored filtering and sorting logic in `SchoolComponent.tsx` into `filterCourses` and `sortCourses` utility functions.
-- Updated AcademyContentClient to be exported as a named export.
-- Modified AcademyContext to prevent unnecessary re-renders.
-- Improved error handling in CourseList component.
+- Improved code organization and readability.

 ## Components